Altra Golden Spike Review: Current Track and XC Spike Alternatives

 The Altra Golden Spike was a unique zero-drop track and cross-country racing flat that combined Altra’s signature foot-shaped toe box with removable metal spikes.
 It appealed to runners who wanted a natural toe splay and a low-profile barefoot-like feel for speed workouts and XC races.

 If you are searching for the Altra Golden Spike today, it is long discontinued.
-The current track and cross-country market has moved toward lightweight zero-drop or low-drop options.
-Look for current Altra XC models, Saucony Kilkenny XC9, Brooks Draft XC, or Nike Zoom Rival Multi as the closest current racing-flat comparisons.
+The current track and cross-country market has moved toward lightweight, event-specific spikes and flats.
+There is not a clean current Altra Golden Spike replacement, so compare Saucony Kilkenny XC10, Brooks Draft XC, or Nike Zoom Rival Multi before chasing old stock.

 Quick Verdict